 I Give You My Sunshine (Edit Run time: 1 min 3 secs)

-It was Christmas, she was in the hospice and I was worrying what to get her as a present.
+It was Christmas, and my mum was in the hospice and I was worrying what to get her as a present.

 I just realised that what she wants, what we all want really, is not material things at all.

 It's something that comes from within us; compassion, our inner sunshine.